balenaltd/handbook/Team-checklist.md

 Before anything else let's check that everything is in order and that there's no other action pending.
-Here's all the actions you have done today.
+Here's all the different stuff you have been doing today.
 Please check carefully that all's in place.

 * Signed the contracts
 * Obtained a Resin.io email account